 Microsoft PowerPoint Job Vacancy Trend in Derbyshire

-Job postings citing Microsoft PowerPoint as a proportion of all IT jobs advertised in Derbyshire.
+Historical trend showing the proportion of permanent IT job postings citing Microsoft PowerPoint relative to all permanent IT jobs advertised in Derbyshire.

 Microsoft PowerPoint Salary Trend in Derbyshire